demiguel122/ELT_e-commerce/README.md

 On the other hand, dbt's [snapshots](https://docs.getdbt.com/docs/build/snapshots) were also used for models for which we needed historical data to "look back in time" at previous data states in their mutable tables.
 Snapshots implement **Type-2 Slowly Changing Dimensions**.

-In these cases, I decided to use snapshots as upstream models for downstream incremental models.
+In such cases, I decided to use snapshots as upstream models for downstream incremental models.
 This way, the working model will only contain the latest version of data, but a historical version will always be available if needed.
 This is known as **Type-4 Slowly Changing Dimensions**.
 The diagram below shows an example:

 <p align="center">
   <img src="https://github.com/demiguel122/lakehouse_ELT_e-commerce/assets/144360549/a83479ee-4d45-4126-be19-a606a72e4670.png">